Thermocouple Sensors - Custom Built Thermocouples to your Specifications

 Ideal for precision temperature measurements where minimal displacement and a fast response is required.

 For industrial applications such as furnaces, kilns, ovens, boilers, flues etc. Many types of sheath material available.

 Various thermocouples specifically for high temperature applications.
 Wide choice of sheath materials and terminations.

 A wide range of thermocouples to suit many applications.
-Hand held, surface, bayonet, bolt, patch styles etc.
+Hand held, surface, bayonet, bolt, low cost simple styles, patch sensors etc.

 Calibrated thermocouples designed to meet the high quality and accuracies demanded for heat treatment and vacuum furnace applications